 Gopal has been instrumental in making our solar microgrid system finally become a reality.
 Gopal is second to none when it comes to knowledge of the industry and he offers his full commitment to the project.
 His knowledge in navigating the permitting processing and asking the correct questions proved invaluable.
 He advocates for the best for his client and I cannot see this project having gone through to the finish without his expertise.

 Gopal Shanker was an invaluable resource in the development of our renewable energy systems and continues to be so in the management of them.
 In 2006, Far Niente Winery embarked on an ambitious project to develop and install the world’s first floating grid-connected solar photovoltaic system atop an irrigation pond.
 The complications of this remarkable and pioneering project were manifest, spanning technical, regulatory, utility company, and local government domains.
 Gopal diligently provided advice and solutions through the application, design and building processes and contributed significantly to the successful completion of the project...
 Read More

 Gopal...
 Your role as Del Mesa consultant over the several years it took to bring our solar project to this stage was highlighted.
 Your advocacy of net metering to the PUC was credited with making it all possible...
 From one Del Mesan who was involved from the beginning, i want to express my thanks for all you contributed to help make it happen.
 It is sincerely appreciated.
 I doubt it would have happened without your help.

 Need energy consulting?

-Get started by sharing your current energy plan and see how you can make improvements with Récolte Energy.
+Get started by sharing your energy bills with Récolte Energy.